top of page

 Lifestyle habits for lifelong skin health

-A healthy diet with antioxidant-rich foods supports collagen and repair.
+A healthy diet rich in antioxidant-rich foods supports collagen production and repair.
 Get lots of beauty sleep.
 Circadian rhythms regulate melatonin, which supports skin repair and barrier health.
 Poor sleep accelerates aging and dullness.
 Breathing, meditation, or reflexology can help restore balance and reduce inflammation.
 Exercise enhances oxygen and nutrient delivery to skin cells.
 Limit exposure to smoke, pollution, and blue light from screens, which can contribute to pigmentation changes and collagen breakdown.

 Global skincare wisdom